meganw22/service-savvy/README.md

 ![update ticket drawio](https://github.com/meganw22/service-savvy/assets/141934888/c71b40ff-9ce0-4e60-8e32-9a46bb2857ce)

 ## Features
-Service savvy is fully responsive and easy for new users to navigate.
+Service Savvy is fully responsive and easy for new users to navigate.
 It required users to be authenticated when viewing and amending details but the homepage is available for all users to view.

 ### Nav Bar
 The nav bar includes the logo, and nav links for Home, Tickets and User Profile page.